ironblocks/hello-firewall-foundry/README.md

 ## Using The App

-Now that everything is deployed, if you try to call `increment()` on the `HelloFirewall` smart contract, you'll notice that only the first call works.
+Now that everything is deployed, if you try to call `increment()` on the `HelloFirewall` smart contract multiple times, you'll notice that only the first call works.

 #### Try It